Aurelia aurita: Distribution

-The species Aurelia aurita is found in the North, Black, Baltic and Caspian Seas, Northeast Atlantic, Greenland, northeastern USA and Canada, Northwest Pacific and South America.
+The species Aurelia aurita is considered to be an ecological generalist and inhabits worldwide habitats.It is found in the North, Black, Baltic and Caspian Seas, Northeast Atlantic, Greenland, northeastern USA and Canada, Northwest Pacific and South America.
 In general, Aurelia is an inshore genus that can be found in estuaries and harbors.

 Aurelia aurita lives in ocean water temperatures ranging from 6–31 C; with optimum temperatures of 9–19 C. It prefers temperate seas with consistent currents.
 It has been found in waters with salinity as low as 6 parts per thousand.

 The relation between summer hypoxia and moon jellyfish distribution is prominent during the summer months of July and August where temperatures are high and dissolved oxygen (DO) is low.
 Of the three environmental conditions tested, bottom DO has the most significant effect on moon jellyfish abundance.
 Moon jellyfish abundance is the highest when bottom dissolved oxygen concentration is lower than 2.0 mg L−1.
 Moon jellyfish show a strong tolerance to low DO conditions, which is why their population is still relatively high during the summer.
 Generally, hypoxia causes species to move from the oxygen depleted zone, but this is not the case for the moon jellyfish.
 Furthermore, bell contract rate, which indicates moon jellyfish feeding activity, remains constant although DO concentrations are lower than normal.
-During July and August it is observed that moon jellyfish aggregations of 250 individuals consumed an estimated 100% of the mesozooplankton biomass in the Seto Inland Sea.
+During July and August, it is observed that moon jellyfish aggregations of 250 individuals consumed an estimated 100% of the mesozooplankton biomass in the Seto Inland Sea.
 Other major fish predators that are also present in these coastal waters do not seem to show the same high tolerance to low DO concentrations that the moon jellyfish exhibit.
 The feeding and predatory performance of these fish significantly decreases when DO concentrations are so low.
 This allows for less competition between the moon jellyfish and other fish predators for zooplankton.
-Low DO concentrations in the coastal waters such as the Tokyo Bay in Japan and Seto Inland Sea prove to be advantageous for the moon jellyfish in terms of feeding, growth, and survival.
+Low DO concentrations in coastal waters such as Tokyo Bay in Japan and the Seto Inland Sea prove to be advantageous for the moon jellyfish in terms of feeding, growth, and survival.

 Feeding

 Aurelia aurita and other Aurelia species feed on plankton that includes organisms such as mollusks, crustaceans, tunicate larvae, rotifers, young polychaetes, protozoans, diatoms, eggs, fish eggs, and other small organisms.
 Occasionally, they are also seen feeding on gelatinous zooplankton such as hydromedusae and ctenophores.
-Both the adult medusae and larvae of Aurelia have nematocysts to capture prey and also to protect themselves from predators.
+Both the adult medusae and larvae of Aurelia have nematocysts to capture prey and to protect themselves from predators.

 The food is caught with its nematocyst-laden tentacles, tied with mucus, brought to the gastrovascular cavity, and passed into the cavity by ciliated action.
-There, digestive enzymes from serous cell break down the food.
-Little is known about the requirements for particular vitamins and minerals, but due to the presence of some digestive enzymes, we can deduce in general that A. aurita can process carbohydrates, proteins and lipids.
+There, digestive enzymes from serous cells break down the food.
+Little is known about the requirements for particular vitamins and minerals, but due to the presence of some digestive enzymes, we can deduce in general that A. aurita can process carbohydrates, proteins, and lipids.